abhidtu/emqttd_publish_client_activity/README.md

 	"topic":"topic this message was published on"</br>
 }

-All the above parameters can then be utilized to which clientId acknowledged which unique message published.
+All the above parameters can then be utilized to figure out which clientId acknowledged which uniquely published message.

 NOTE: you will  get acknowledgement on "SYSTEM/msgack" only if you publish your payload as serialized json with following mandatory keys: